The Children with the Golden Locks: Abaza people

 In a tale from the Abaza people, collected from a 48-year-old teller with the title "Златоволосая и Среброволосый" ("Goldenhair and Silverhair"), an old man has three daughters.
 He remarries, and his new wife orders him to get rid of the girls, else she will leave him.
 He leads the girls to the forest under the pretense of picking pears, and abandons them in a hole.
 The girls manage to excavate an exit through the walls of the hole and find a cellar that belongs to the khan.
 The king notices some food missing and discovers the girls.
 The khan inquires them about their skills: the eldest boasts that she can sew clothes for a hundred people in a day; the middle one that she can feed a hundred people in a day, the youngest promises to bear him twins, a girl with golden hair and a boy with silver hair.
 The khan marries the youngest sister and she gives birth to her children.
 The jealous elder sisters replace the twins with puppies and throws them into the sea in a barrel, while the khan orders his wife to be sewn in a bull's hide and banished to the crossroads with her puppies.
 The children break free of the barrel and build a house by the shore.
 One day, the khan meets the silver-haired twin when going to the mosque.
 The jealous aunts, knowing that their deceit may be discovered, send a messenger to the twins' house.
 While the silver-haired brother goes hunting, the golden-haired sister stays at home.
-The messenger tell her about the shining golden comb of the maiden Dshakhyaki, her mirror that can see everyhing its owner wishes to see in it, and her golden apple.
+The messenger tell her about the shining golden comb of the maiden Dshakhyaki, her mirror that can see everything its owner wishes to see in it, and her golden apple.
 The brother obtains the items, then goes for Dshakhyaki herself.
-With the mirror, the golden-haired girl sees her mother abandoned in a road with the two puppies, and feels sorry for them; their golden apple frutifies into a garden of golden apple trees.
+With the mirror, the golden-haired girl sees her mother abandoned in a road with the two puppies, and feels sorry for them; their golden apple fructifies into a garden of golden apple trees.
 The Brother turns to stone when facing Dshakhyaki, and his sister rescues him.
 The maiden marries the Brother and reveals the truth to the king and the entire court at her wedding.